yegor256/blog/_drafts/metric.md

 They will always judge you irrationally and emotionally.
-They simply don't collect any data during the year (because it's a bad idea, [remember]({% pst 2020/jun/2020-06-23-individual-performance-metrics %})!) and they only thing they have in front of the when it's time to make a decision is their feelings about yourself.
+They simply don't collect any data during the year (because it's a bad idea, [remember]({% pst 2020/jun/2020-06-23-individual-performance-metrics %})!) and the only thing they have in front of them when it's time to make a decision---is their feelings about yourself!

 I think that it's still possible to survive in this [mess]({% pst 2020/jan/2020-01-07-embrace-the-chaos %}) though.
 We just